itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 ## Taints and Tolerations

 ### What are Taints and Tolerations?
-Taints and tolerations are mechanisms in Kubernetes that work together to ensure that pods are not scheduled onto inappropriate nodes.
-Taints are applied to nodes, while tolerations are applied to pods.
-A node with a taint will repel any pod that does not have a matching toleration.
+Taints and tolerations work together to make sure pods don't get scheduled on wrong nodes.
+Taints are applied to nodes, tolerations are applied to pods.
+A node with a taint will reject any pod that doesn't have a matching toleration.

 ### List Node Taints
 **List the taints for node01:**